lexach91/US-accidents/README.md

     ![Jigsaw CSS validator results](assets/documentation/jigsaw-css.png)

-    + However, 7 warnings were returned, which have no impact on page display:
+    + However, seven warnings were returned, which have no impact on page display:

     ![CSS warnings](assets/documentation/css-warnings.png)

 - Javascript

     + Jshint returned an error about undefined variables d3, dc, and crossfilter.
-These variables do not need to be defined by me, because they are imported directly from the libraries I used to create this website:
+These variables do not need to be defined by me because they are imported directly from the libraries I used to create this Website:

     ![jshint validator results](assets/documentation/jshint.png)